aerobless/knowledge/📐 Software Architecture/🐘 From developer to architect.md

 As an architect, you handle many small tasks with varying deadlines.
 Managing them can be challenging, so you need an effective process to stay organized.

-I currently use [Reclaim AI](https://reclaim.ai/) as a way to keep track of my tasks, their importance & deadlines.&#x20;
+I currently use [Reclaim AI](https://reclaim.ai/) as a way to keep track of my tasks, their importance & deadlines.

 ```mermaid
 graph TD